Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: -learning with Coupled Reward Machines

-We introduce a new algorithm, $Q$-learning with coupled RMs (CoRM), where the agent learns two types of policies: low-level policies to complete each subtask and a high-level policy to decide the completion order.
+We introduce $Q$-learning with coupled RMs (QCoRM), a new task-decomposition algorithm in which the agent learns low-level policies for completing individual subtasks and a high-level policy for determining their completion order.